antonfirsov/docs/2016/11-Nov/docker.md

 There are multiple reasons why developers have been moving to containers to model, build, package, test and distribute their applications.

 - **Consistent:** Containers include the application and all of its dependencies.
 The application executes the same code, regardless of computer, environment or cloud.
-- **Lightweight:** Containers start instantly and use a minimal amount of RAM by using a minimal abstraction over the host operating system and sharing common resources across containers.
+- **Lightweight:** Containers start quickly and use a minimal amount of RAM by using a minimal abstraction over the host operating system and sharing common resources across containers.
 - **Sharing:** Containers are easy to share via Docker Hub (soon to be replaced by Docker Store) and private Docker registries.

 There are plenty of other reasons why containers are catching on.
 The ones listed above are the key ones.